Buyer Frequently Asked Questions

 Q. What is an escrow account?

-A. An escrow account is an amount of money maintained at a lending institution to pay the annual taxes and insurance on mortgaged property.
+A. An escrow account is an amount of money maintained by your bank with whom you have taken out a loan to pay the annual taxes and insurance on a mortgaged property.
 Approximately 1/12 of the estimated annual cost of taxes and insurance is paid into the account each month from the borrower’s monthly mortgage payment.
-Then the lending institution pays the taxes and insurance from this account when they are due.
-An escrow account is required by many lending institutions to ensure that the taxes and insurance premiums are paid on time.
+The bank will then pay the taxes and insurance from this account when they are due.
+An escrow account is required by many banks to ensure that the taxes and insurance premiums are paid on time.
+They have to protect their investment and basically don’t trust that you will make these payments as required.

 Q. Other than purchase price, are there other financial factors that I need to consider when buying a home?

-A. In addition to purchase price, you want to consider the property taxes that you will pay (even though these will be rolled into your mortgage payment) and other costs such as utilities, Home Owner Association/Condo dues, Water/Front Foot/Sewer charges, and costs to maintain the home.
+Other housing costs include condo and HOA fees (these will be considered by the bank when determining what you can afford), utilities, any and costs to maintain the home or home improvements.
 Average monthly utility costs can be found by calling your local utility (BGE – 410 685-0123) and the Condo/HOA dues and any Front Foot/Water/Sewer charges will be disclosed by the seller.
 To help you determine average maintenance costs, your home inspector should be able to provide you with estimates or you can search the web for sites that provide averages.

 Q. Are there any incentive programs available for first time home buyers or even home buyers in general?